ExpatAdminHubEuropean expat guide

 The challengers.
 Hestia Software went hard at the free-tier angle (100% free, no freemium ceiling, eIDAS signature included) and has been gaining ground in 2025–2026.
 Smartloc specialises in late-rent recovery and procedural escalation.
 Smovin is a Belgian product with strong automation, expanding into France.

 Rent — Bail, Quittance, Loyer.
-Built natively for Android, paired with a web back-office, and unique on this list in shipping a dedicated tenant portal activatable per property.
+Built natively for Android and iOS, paired with a web back-office; its tenant portal is delivered as a native app — the competitors that offer one (Rentila, BailFacile, Hestia) are web — and activated per property for a one-time €7.
 Bilingual FR/EN from day one.
-AdminLanding's pricing is one-time per property (€49) — no subscription tier required to use the app.
+AdminLanding's pricing is one-time per property — the first property is free (10 documents included, no card required), then €49 per property and €39 per additional property — no subscription tier required to use the app.

 This guide compares them honestly.
 Every product on this list does the basics well — ALUR-compliant leases, monthly rent receipts, état des lieux templates.
 The differentiation is in three places: what works at distance, what the tenant experiences, and what the bill looks like over five years.